-Before you write your Product Manager resume objective, take the time to review the job post.
+Before you write the resume objective, take the time to review the job post.
 It will contain the necessary keywords that should be part of your objective statement.

 Recruiters use keywords whenever they prepare job posts.
 These keywords will make their job easier because it will help them pinpoint the specific requirements of the position.

-In our sample resume objective for Product Manager, it appears that the job post was targeting candidates with at least 5 years of experience.
-We highlighted Henry’s more than 5 years of experience as a Product Manager and added more value by indicating he has worked with different industries.
+In our sample resume, the objective shows that the candidate has more than 5 years of experience.
+We highlighted Henry’s years of experience as a Product Manager and added more value by indicating he has worked with different industries.

 We also showed the recruiter that Henry is very familiar with the product development stage by giving a rundown of a typical process.
 Lastly, we summarized Henry’s value proposition which is to contribute new ideas and innovations for MyFit Wearable Technologies.

-If possible, mention the prospective employer in your objective statement.
+If possible, mention the name of the prospective employer in your objective statement.
 This gives it a personalized touch.

 Product Manager Resume Format

 Experience is very important for a Product Manager.
-If you have at least 2 years work experience without gaps exceeding 4 to 6 months, use the reverse chronological for your Product Manager resume format.
+If you have at least 2 years work experience without gaps exceeding 4 to 6 months, use the reverse chronological resume format.

 Recruiters prefer the reverse chronological format because it makes it easier to identify the key points of the resume.
 As it implies, you start out with the most recent experiences and achievements then work your way back.
 This way, the recruiter can see right away where your skill levels are at.

-Take note of how we arranged the sections in our sample template for a Product Manager resume:
+Take note of how we formatted the resume: